 “Multi-layered, rhythmically sophisticated and meltingly beautiful.”
 Glasgow Sunday Herald

 “In the pantheon of Irish/English folk groups they don’t come much more revered than Flook.”
-Irish Post
+The Irish Post

 “Never have I seen so many people so completely and utterly spellbound…the most magical of experiences.”
 The Irish Post